roman-milk/roman-milk.github.io/cheerleaders-mom.md

  "I can't do that," the mortified Mother replied to her domineering daughter.

  "First, I wasn't asking your opinion, Mommy-pet," Allie replied, adding, "secondly, it's the least you can do since she already munched on your box, and thirdly, you already have one punishment coming, do you really want a second?"
-Report_Story #2